Making the most of your HSA at every life stage

 I’m in my 30s or 40s.
 Does it make sense for me?In your 30s or 40s, often there is a tradeoff between spending and saving.
 In your 30s you may be looking at major life events, such as buying a home or starting a family.
 If you’re in your 40s you may be looking at starting to pay for a child’s education or a vacation home.
 In any case, you’ll want to make saving for health care expenses for now or in the future a priority.

 Any way that you look at it, you’ll need a pot of money for health care in retirement.
 So if you can, the next time you have to pay a medical bill, consider paying for it out of your monthly budget so you can let your HSA funds continue to grow to help support your future needs.
-20 to 30 years from now you won’t regret increasing your savings.

 The closer you are to retirement, maxing out your HSA contributions to build a nest egg to use for qualified health care expenses in retirement can also free up your other retirement savings— allowing you to focus on things that are important to you.